 Step 3: Modify, retry, repeat!
 Help kids make choices (and jettison the overflow) with role play: Pretend to unpack at Grandma’s house or get ready for bed at a hotel; throw in some laughs by imagining a bear that eats dropped puzzle pieces or a flight attendant that only lets you open your bag 10 seconds at a time!
 Then lavish praise on your organized travelers when everything finally fits.

 3) Daytime Fun

 Pick some of your child’s favorite arts & crafts activities or games, and select them as your “daytime” activity (this is especially good for long road trips).
-Pick their favorite games, such as Travel Bingo or Hangman, or a simple craft like Scratch Art Light Catcher Kits.
-(Each kit comes with a suction-cup hanger, so kids can display their artwork right on the car window—then pop it off later!)
+Pick their favorite games, such as Travel Bingo or Hangman, or a simple craft like Mess-Free Glitter or Scratch Art Light Catcher Kits (kids will love sharing their masterpieces with their happy travel companions).